taavi223/movieexplorer/README.md

 MovieExplorer was originally developed for by [Taavi Taijala](https://taavi.taijala.com/) as part of a research study on [MovieLens](https://movielens.org/).
 A paper examining user perceptions and usage of the tool was published at the _Symposium on Applied Computing_ in 2018.
 The tool is archived here for public use.
 To learn more about MovieExplorer or download the paper, please visit the [author's website](https://taavi.taijala.com/).

+A live version of the tool can be found [here](https://movieexplorer.taijala.com).

 ## Requirements

 - Python 3.7.2+ (not tested with earlier versions, but may still work)